kubos/kubos/docs/sdk-upgrading.md

 ## Upgrading the KubOS Source Modules

-To upgrade the KubOS source modules your project will be built with run the following command:
+To update the KubOS source modules your project will be built with run the following command:

         $ kubos update

-To list the current CLI versions and the currently active version of the KubOS Source run the following command:

-        $ kubos version
+To check which version of cli, use `kubos version`

-To list all of the avaialble versions of the KubOS source modules run:
+To list all of the available versions of the KubOS source modules run:

         $ kubos versions